2002 Pennsylvania 500: Lap 1 crash

 On the first lap, outside pole sitter Ricky Rudd took the lead from pole sitter Bill Elliott in turn 1.
 Behind the leaders where a whole pack of cars were racing side by side, Rusty Wallace, who started 9th, was running in 10th when Steve Park, who started 11th, began to peak to Wallace's outside.
 Wallace went up to block Park but instead Wallace went across Park's nose and Wallace hit the wall.
 Park turned left to avoid Wallace but instead ran into his Dale Earnhardt Inc. teammate in Dale Earnhardt Jr. and Park spun across Jr's right front.
-Both Park and Jr. began to spin and slide through the wet infield grass that was slippery due to the rain that fell.
-Park's car tipped towards the passenger side of the car and Jr. ended up bulldozing Park's car into the inside of an old-fashioned highway guardrail barrier head-on and then with the passenger side and ended up breaking the barrier.
-Park's car ramped up over Jr's hood and Park flipped over about 2 times before coming to a rest on the driver's side door.
-Jr. got out of his car in a big hurry and ran over to check on his teammate to see if he was ok.
+Both Park and Junior began to spin and slide through the wet infield grass that was slippery due to the rain that fell.
+Park's car tipped towards the passenger side of the car and Junior ended up bulldozing Park's car into the inside of an old-fashioned highway guardrail barrier head-on and then with the passenger side and ended up breaking the barrier.
+Park's car ramped up over Junior's hood and Park flipped over about 2 times before coming to a rest on the driver's side door.
+Junior got out of his car in a big hurry and ran over to check on his teammate to see if he was ok.
 The caution flew and Ricky Rudd led the cars back to the line and the red flag was shown shortly after as rescue crews attempted to get Park out of his car.
 About 2 minutes after the crash, the rescue crews with the help of Dale Earnhardt Jr. were able to get Park out of his car.
-Park was uninjured and he and Jr. walked together to a waiting ambulance to take them to the infield care center.
+Park was uninjured and he and Junior walked together to a waiting ambulance to take them to the infield care center.
 The race was red-flagged for a total of 65 minutes due to the crews attempting to repair the broken barrier.